t4k1t/py3status-modules/README.rst

 - mpdstatus connects to MPD_ and shows the currently playing song.
 Left click will go to the previous song, right click will jump to the next song and middle click will pause playback.

+- batterystatus shows the status of your battery as reported by upower.
+For upower support batterystatus uses slightly modified code of the batti_ project.

 configuration